KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 ## 2. Fixed Slope Model

-Let's build a bit more complicated model by adding the time of measuredment, which reflects the months when each user's satisfaction was assessed, as another fixed effect in the model.
+Let's build a bit more complicated model by adding the time of measurement, which reflects the months when each user's satisfaction was assessed, as a fixed effect in the model.

-satisfaction<sub>ij</sub>​= π<sub>0i</sub>​ + π<sub>1i</sub>​(time)+ ϵ<sub>ij</sub>​
+satisfaction<sub>ij</sub>​= β<sub>0j</sub>​ + β<sub>1j</sub>​(time)+ ϵ<sub>ij</sub>​

-* satisfaction<sub>ij</sub>: This denotes the satisfaction score of user i at time j.
+* satisfaction<sub>ij</sub>: This denotes the satisfaction score of user j at time i.
-* π<sub>0i</sub>: The intercept for individual i.
-This value predicts the expected satisfaction score for user i at the baseline time point, which, in our case, is month 1.
+* β<sub>0j</sub>: This is the random intercept for individual j, representing the expected satisfaction score for individual j when time is at its reference point (i.e., month 1).
-* π<sub>1i</sub>​(time): The slope of time for user i.
-This coefficient indicates the extent of change in satisfaction scores for user i with each incremental month.
+* β<sub>1j</sub>​(time): This denotes the slope of the time predictor for individual j, indicating how much their satisfaction is expected to change with each time increment (usually assuming time is measured continuously).
-Time: This is a key variable indicating the time point of measurement — month 1, 2, or 3.
-In different studies, time-varying variables might vary and could include factors like age, years, or other temporal measures relevant to your specific research project. ϵ<sub>ij</sub>​: The residual error for individual i at time j.
+* Time: This is a key variable indicating the time point of measurement — month 1, 2, or 3.
+In different studies, time-varying variables might vary and could include factors like age, years, or other temporal measures relevant to your specific research project.
+* ϵ<sub>ij</sub>​: The residual error for individual j at time i.
 It represents the portion of satisfaction variation that remains unexplained even after considering the time effect.

 Let's fit the model in R.